Coinstar Near Me: Best Places to Turn Your Coins Into Cash Now

 • Round up all of your own coins (from your piggy bank, the console of your car, your sofa cushions–anywhere loose change may collect)

-• Empty your coin jar into the machine (for best results, remove any dirt or debris first)
+• Empty your coin jar into the machine (for best results, remove any dirt or debris first, as that can mess up the counting process)

 • Coinstar counts your change and calculates the value of the coins in dollar bills